 The Spirit of God is at work in the country.
-The clergy feel that there has been long a hindrance in the higher offices of the established system, and in the lower in association with them.
+The clergy feel that there has been long a hindrance in the higher offices the established system, and in the lower in association with them.

 This Spirit shews itself, as so working, in three great channels: the necessity of preaching, the desire for scriptural information, and the desire for fellowship and communion.

 The attempt to confine it to the middle officers of the church, who yet throw aside the upper, is futile, a resisting of the Spirit of God, a Babel work.
-It *is* working in other channels; and those who hold the middle offices are acting by virtue of those principles which would throw down their own exclusiveness of system.
+It is working in other channels; and those who hold the middle offices are acting by virtue of those principles which would throw down their own exclusiveness system.
 Pride is shewn in non-subjection to the Spirit, which is God acting whether in office or in testimony.

-It is a comfort, at any rate, to laymen that, while their ministry was simply of willing unpretending service, of spiritual service in either case, the missionary ministry of the clergy is in despite of the authority of those whom they recognise as having it; and the trying and odious though necessary office of resisting that authority has been assumed by those who have been so long strenuously maintaining it, and the laity are free.
+It is a comfort, at any rate, to laymen that, while their ministry was simply of willing unpretending service, of spiritual vice in either case, the missionary ministry of the clergy is despite of the authority of those whom they recognise as having it; and the trying and odious though necessary office resisting that authority has been assumed by those who have been so long strenuously maintaining it, and the laity are free.

 While the clergy were content, the laymen acted (I rejoice that they did) as willing and unpretending assistants to those who had the service for them to do, as well as preached by themselves.
 There was no jealousy of the clergy.
 They owned the gift that was in them, men from habit disposed to count them their superiors, more practised, and those around them accustomed for the most part to honour the office, so that they